ktruitt-courses/Linux-Bell/README.md

 # Linux-Bell
 Linux Bell upon completion will integrate with Software-Based PBX systems, and use a web gui to manage bells and sound files.
-This project is highly inspired by Acrovista's Bell Commander.

 Project Roadmap:
 - March 13th - April 1st (Initiation of Project, 1st Beta Release.)